Datavault-UK/automate-dv/src/dbtvault-dev/docs/index.md

     Go check them out!

 dbt is designed for ease of use in data engineering: for when you need to develop a data pipeline.
-It is a single executable that can run on your desktop or a VM in your network, it is developed in Python, and is free to download and use.
+It is single command-line utility that can run on your desktop or a VM in your network, it is developed in Python, and is free to download and use.

+Our package runs inside the dbt environment, so you can use dbt to run other parts of the Data Vault pipeline, plus the dbtvault package for the Data Vault specific steps.

+!!! tip
+    #### Sign up for early-bird announcements

+    [Sign up](https://www.data-vault.co.uk/dbtvault/) and get notified of new features and new releases before anyone else!

 ## What is Data Vault 2.0?
 Data Vault 2.0 is an Agile method used to deliver a highly scalable enterprise Data Warehouse.

-The method covers the full approach for developing a Data Warehouse: architecture, data modelling, the development approach, and includes a number of unique techniques.
+The method covers the full approach for developing a Data Warehouse: architecture, data modelling, development, and includes a number of unique techniques.

-If you want to learn about the method, your best starting point is the book Building a Scalable Data Warehouse with Data Vault 2.0 (see details below).
+If you want to learn about Data Vault 2.0, your best starting point is the book Building a Scalable Data Warehouse with Data Vault 2.0 (see details below).

 Data Vault 2.0 supports code automation.
-Essentially the method uses a small set of standard building blocks to model your data warehouse (Hubs, Links and Satellites in the Raw Data Vault) and, because they are standardised, you can load these blocks with templated SQL.
+Essentially the method uses a small set of standard building blocks to model your data warehouse ( Hubs, Links and Satellites in the Raw Data Vault) and, because they are standardised, you can load these blocks with templated SQL.
 The result is a template-driven implementation, populated by metadata.
 You provide the metadata (table names and mapping details) and SQL is generated automatically.
 This leads to better quality code, fewer mistakes, and greatly improved productivity: i.e. Agility.

 ## What does dbtvault do?
 The dbtvault package generates and runs Data Vault ETL code from your metadata.

 Just like other dbt projects, you write a model for each ETL step.
 You provide the metadata for each model as declared variables and include code to invoke a macro from the dbtvault package.
 The macro does the rest of the work – it processes the metadata, generates Snowflake SQL and executes the load respecting any and all dependencies.

 dbt even runs the load in parallel.
 As Data Vault 2.0 is designed for parallel load and Snowflake is highly performant, your ETL load will finish in rapid time.

 dbtvault reduces the need to write Snowflake SQL by hand to load the Data Vault.
 This is a repetitive, time-consuming and potentially error prone task.

 ## What features does dbt running the dbtvault package offer?